windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/mvc/use-controller.md

 The action prefix with double colons will be methods of your controller.

-> NOTE: There is a found bug of MultiActionController in 2.0.3 that make it not work, we'll fix it soon after next version.
+> NOTE: There is a known bug of MultiActionController not working in 2.0.3, we'll fix it soon next version.

 # Get HTTP Input